 Millennials want the opportunity to learn from someone with expertise and they want that to happen sooner rather than later.
 This can be done through co-leadership, being paired with a proven and experienced leader on a project, and slowly gaining ownership of projects.

 Another way this can be done is through leadership programs.
 Employees strive to be chosen for these programs, and when they are, it creates a sense of honor for them.
 When they know the company wants to invest in them, it helps create an intrinsic motivation and feeling of value.

 If you are able to get the right leadership inspiring your team, it sets you apart from your competition.
-It will not only allow your company to grow, but will also be a natural succession plan for your business.
-As those you pinpoint as the key leaders will likely become the leaders who replace senior management when they retire.
+It will not only allow your company to grow but will also be a natural succession plan for your business.
+Those you pinpoint as the key leaders will likely become the leaders who replace senior management when they retire.